-All petitions must be in writing.
+All appeals must be in writing.
 Petitioners may appear in person before the committee but are not required to do so.
+It is the responsibility of the student to be fully aware of the policies and procedures that govern a specific program in which the student is seeking enrollment or is currently enrolled.